Chart Color Schemes

 Health performance in Batemans Bay - South is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Batemans Bay - South faces significant health challenges, with various conditions affecting both younger and older residents.
-The private health cover rate is low at approximately 47%, covering around 4,280 people, compared to the national average of 55.3%.
+Batemans Bay - South faces significant health challenges, with various conditions affecting both younger and older age groups.
+Private health cover is low, at approximately 47% (around 4,280 people), compared to the national average of 55.3%.

-Common medical conditions include arthritis (13.1%) and mental health issues (9.3%).
-However, 56.9% reported having no medical ailments, slightly lower than the Rest of NSW's 59.6%.
-The area has a higher proportion of seniors aged 65 and over at 34%, with around 3,093 people, compared to the Rest of NSW's 31.7%.
+The most prevalent medical conditions are arthritis (13.1%) and mental health issues (9.3%).
+Conversely, 56.9% report no medical ailments, slightly lower than Rest of NSW's 59.6%.
+The region has a higher proportion of residents aged 65 and over, at 34.0% (3,093 people), compared to Rest of NSW's 31.7%.
 Health outcomes among seniors present some challenges despite performing better than the general population in health metrics.

 Frequently Asked Questions - Health